LYTzeng/POSD2019f_Assignment/README.md

    * Show the file content.
    * Modify file content and save the change.

+Write down which your development enviroment is in `README.md`, MAC, LINUX or ubuntu bash on win10.

+If you don't record your development enviroment then we will run your program in ubuntu bash in win10.

+And if it cannot run in TA's machine, you will not get any grade.

 # Requirements
  1.Display the folder structures using wxwidgets.